shenwei356/brename/README.md

   -q, --quiet                     be quiet, do not show information and warning -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 represents the first submatch.
 ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \ escape character.
 Ascending integer is also supported by "{nr}"
+  -S, --skip-filters strings      skip file filter(s) (regular expression, NOT wildcard). multiple values supported, e.g., -S "^\." for skipping files starting with a dot, but ATTENTION: comma in filter is treated as separator of multiple filters (default [^\.])
   -n, --start-num int             starting number when using {nr} in replacement (default 1) -u, --undo                      undo the LAST successful operation -v, --verbose int               verbose level (0 for all, 1 for warning and error, 2 for only error) (default 0)